 We will let people know when they’ve broken guidelines in most circumstances.
 We may not contact members involved if we are moderating content over a year old, or we believe a member has joined the Community solely to spam members or promote services.

 Our moderation decisions are made as part of our commitment to creating a safe, positive environment.
+We moderate based on our guidelines and the impact posts may have on our members health and wellbeing.

 Exceptions to the above include instances where members join the Community solely to spam or provoke members - in these instances members will receive an immediate permanent ban.